energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-16-03-2023.md

 # Project Origin Working Group Meeting 16, 03, 2023

-Are you participating in the upcoming meeting?
-Then **Please check out the agenda item "_Review status of assignments from last meeting_"**:
-- See if there are any assignments for you.
-- Have you already completed the task?
-  - To keep track of what has been done, do like this: ~to strike out the assignment~.
-- Do you have any important information for everyone?
-  - Then feel free to add a comment to the pull request.

 ## Roles
 - [Scheduler]: Laura / @lauranolling
 - [Facilitator]: Thomas / @wisbech